by Texas Homesteader ~

 But, you know – peppers are producing most prolifically during the hot & humid months of summer.
 I can’t stand the thought of turning the oven on high and roasting those peppers.
 Even for the delicious end result.

-NOTE: this hack is for gas-powered stoves with an elevated grate only. (ie: don’t try to roast peppers directly on top of your electric element coil on an electronic stove) But using my gas stove this pepper-roasting shortcut works beautifully for me.
+NOTE: this hack is for gas-powered stoves with an elevated grate only. (ie: don’t try to roast peppers directly on top of your electric element coil on an electronic stove)

 Sometimes I use a super-long meat fork to hold the pepper over the flame.
-But sometimes I place the peppers directly on my stove’s burner grate and let the flames hit the pepper’s skin.
+But oftentimes I place the peppers directly on my stove’s burner grate and let the flames hit the pepper’s skin.

 How To Roast Smaller Peppers On The Stove Top

-I’ve used this shortcut with larger peppers such as poblanos and bell peppers.
+I use use my gas stove grate with larger peppers such as poblanos and bell peppers.
 But it’s difficult to keep smaller peppers from falling through the stove grate.

 To roast smaller peppers like spicy jalapenos or milder New Mexico peppers I place a metal heat-resistant wire cookie rack across two of my burners and lay the peppers on the rack instead of the stove grate.
-It works well to more evenly distribute the smaller-sized peppers across the flame.

 Careful when roasting a spicy hot pepper, you sure don’t want to be standing right over them and breathing in that spice! #askmehowiknow